hatemadi15/MakeItEASY/README.md

 2. **EasySearch** — runs the provided query through the Google Custom Search Engine, limits the matches to a recent timeframe (past week/month/quarter), and extracts structured pricing data so you can quickly spot the cheapest merchants for that query.
-Results that don't advertise a price are collapsed behind a disclosure widget so they never clutter the main ranking.
+Results are only labeled with a price when Google exposes structured offer data; everything else is kept in the same table but shows a “Contact merchant” link so you can jump straight to the brand’s website or Instagram page (Instagram profiles are surfaced first).

-Errors from blocked proxies or invalid input are surfaced inline so you always know why a search failed.
+Errors from blocked proxies or invalid input are surfaced inline so you always know why a search failed, and every EasySearch row uses the actual metadata returned by Google (Instagram listings are flagged visually).
 No additional dependencies are required beyond the standard library.

 ### CLI Helper